 A wound can be described as a disturbance of the normal anatomical relationship between body tissues and is generally accompanied by a break in the skin.
 As soon as a wound occurs, the skin and its components become actively involved in the wound healing process to restore the integrity of the skin as soon as possible and to ensure its protective function.
-The depth classification or grading of pressure sores, burns and leg ulcers is assessed by determining which skin structures and/or underlying tissues have been penetrated of damaged.
+The depth classification or grading of pressure soars, burns, and leg ulcers is assessed by determining which skin structures and/or underlying tissues have been penetrated or damaged.

 The skin as an organ:

-The connective tissue consists of large amounts of collagen (protein), elastic and reticular fibres.
+The connective tissue consists of large amounts of collagen (protein), elastic, and reticular fibers.
 They also migrate to damaged or injured areas to assist the recovery process.

 Mast cells are large cells that are also found in the connective tissue of the dermis.
 When a wound occurs, they secrete histamine at the start of the inflammatory phase of wound healing.